jvcleave/ofxImGui/README.md

  - Raspberry Pi
  - Linux Desktop

- Please note that using ofxImGui in multiwindow OpenFrameworks applications is not yet supported, future versions of ImGui might allow this.
+ Please note that using **ofxImGui in multiwindow OpenFrameworks applications is in testing phase**.
+For now, one ImGui instance is created per oF window, without any communication in between them (cross-docking won't work).
+Hopefully DearImGui will introduce something to handle "multiple host viewports".

- Also, the iOS and Vulkan implementations might be broken; as they've not yet been ported to the new ImGui backends.
+ Currently, **ofxImGui only works on GLFW-based openFrameworks applications**.
+Thus, the RPI_LEGACY, iOS and Vulkan implementations might be broken; as they've not yet been ported to the new ImGui backends.

 #### GLSL Support Table